Skal Labissière: Westchester Knicks (2021)

 On December 9, 2020, Labissière signed with the New York Knicks.
 He was waived two days later.
 He was then added to the Knicks’ NBA G League affiliate, the Westchester Knicks.
 He made his Westchester debut on February 10, 2021.

 Cangrejeros de Santurce (2022)

 Labissière joined the San Antonio Spurs for the 2021 NBA Summer League.

 On March 10, 2022, Labissière signed with Cangrejeros de Santurce of the Baloncesto Superior Nacional.

-Capitanes de Ciudad de México (2023–present)
+Mexico City Capitanes (2023)

-On March 3, 2023, Labissière was acquired by the Capitanes de Ciudad de México.
+On March 3, 2023, Labissière was acquired by the Mexico City Capitanes.

+On April 26, 2023, Labissière signed with Grises de Humacao of the Puerto Rican league, but didn't play for them.

+Stockton Kings (2023–2025)

+On September 8, Labissière signed with the Sacramento Kings and was waived the same day.
+On November 9, 2023, Labissière was named to the opening night roster for the Stockton Kings.

+On September 26, 2024, Labissière re-signed with Sacramento, but was waived on October 18.
+On October 27, he joined the Stockton Kings.
+On March 3, 2025, Sacramento signed Labissière to a 10-day contract.

+Capital City Go-Go (2025–present)

+On October 6, 2025, Labissière signed an Exhibit 10 contract with the Washington Wizards, but was waived seven days later.
+He was then added to the Wizards' G League affiliate, the Capital City Go-Go.